-Federal law requires tire manufacturers to place standardized information on the sidewall of all tires.
+Both U.S. and Canada Federal regulations require tire manufacturers to place standardized information on the sidewall of all tires.
 This information identifies and describes the fundamental characteristics of the tire and also provides a U.S. DOT Tire Identification Number for safety standard certification and in case of a recall.

-U.S. DOT Tire Identification Number (TIN): This begins with the letters "DOT" and indicates that the tire meets all federal standards.
+This begins with the letters "DOT" and indicates that the tire meets all federal standards.
 The next two numbers or letters are the plant code designating where it was manufactured, the next two are the tire size code and the last four numbers represent the week and year the tire was built.
 For example, the numbers 317 mean the 31st week of 1997.
 After 2000 the numbers go to four digits.
 For example, 2501 means the 25th week of 2001.
 The numbers in between are identification codes used for traceability.
 This information is used to contact customers if a tire defect requires a recall.